Login

 As I mentioned before, the approach I've taken can easily handle any number of different languages.
 However, it may not get all the nuances of every language exactly correct.
 As a result, there are some limitations.

-For example, there would be no way to support VB classic's REM statement for comments because the language rules require that comment delimiters do not use symbol characters.
+For example, the code doesn't currently support the ability to make tags a different color from attributes within HTML markup because I didn't find a generalized way to write such a rule (which is not to say it couldn't be done).
 Also, as written, there is no way to colorize numeric constants.
 I just haven't come up with a generic way to detect numbers in all possible languages due to different number bases, prefixes, suffixes, etc.

 Conclusion